 No matter how much we try to avoid it, the truth is that most of us live inside our email.
 Dealing with emails, checking, responding and checking again, it’s almost a relentless cycle and can be one of the biggest drains on your time.
-And as a freelancer or small creative agency, time is your most valuable resource.
+And as a freelancer, time is your most valuable resource.

 While there are plenty of tips urging us to strive for ‘inbox zero’, ignore your emails for set periods or even just to turn off your email altogether – the reality for many of us is that these steps are not practical or realistic.

 So instead of overloading yourself with too many alternative apps, software purchases and workflows, we will explore some of the ways that you can embrace your inbox and use it to make your working life easier.